-I study hierarchies—how they influence behavior, shape perceptions of people and society, and if/when they can be changed.
+I study inequality—how it influences behavior, shapes perceptions of people and society, and if/when it can be changed.

 Psychologist Michael W. Kraus explores the emotional and hierarchical dynamics of human social interactions.
 His current research explores the behaviors and emotional states that maintain and perpetuate economic and social inequality in society.
 He also studies the emotional processes that allow individuals and teams to work together more effectively.
 Learn more »

 Microaggressions as Part of the Historical Context of Stigma and Prejudice

 In this comment we articulate one central failing in Lilienfeld’s (2017) perspective on microaggression research in psychological science: Namely, that any analysis of modern forms of expressed prejudice, be they subtle or overt, that does not acknowledge the historical context in which these forms of prejudice are expressed is likely to be fraught with challenges and potential for misunderstanding.

 Judgments of Interpersonal Warmth Predict Class-Based Voting Preferences